bturne48/Ch1Earl/README.md

 3. Run an HMM to determine heterozygosity blocks (vcftools, bcftools, python, R)
 4. Run a structural variant/transposable element caller to identify TE-mediated SVs (samtools, EarlGrey)

 These rules utilize parallel processing and slurm integration to ensure that samples are processed quickly, while reatining the ability to pivot (ex. add a new sample, change reference genome, etc.).
-This can be seen in
+This can be seen in:
 ```
 envs/config.yaml.
 ```